dtekcth/data101/src/beginner/cli/paths.md

 There are also some special path symbols:
 - `.` refers to the current directory.
-- `..` refers to the previous directory, often called the parent directory.
+- `..` refers to the directory above this one, often called the parent directory.
 - `~` is an absolute path to your home directory.

 All of these symbols can be used together to form paths.
 Though it is worth